Menu

 After dinner, our toddler was completely wiped out.
 I took her back to the stateroom to go to bed so that I could pack.
 My husband and I wanted Disney Cruise Line to handle our luggage, so we were supposed to have it in the hall outside our room by 10:00 that night.

 It was not smart of me to wait until the last minute to pack everything, and I had to rush to fit everything in our luggage.
 So, I recommend starting the process much earlier than I did.
 Luckily, I finished packing and had the bags outside the door on time.
+I made sure to leave out certain items that we would need that night and the next day:

 • backpack